✦ Radian CCA-F · Fully Self-Contained

 • Use stop_reason as your only loop termination signal — it's the authoritative API signal

-• Emit multiple Task tool calls in a single coordinator response to run subagents in parallel
+• Launch multiple Task tool calls in a single response turn for true parallelism

 ✗ Don't

-• Parse natural language in assistant messages to detect loop completion — brittle and unreliable
+• Parse assistant message text for "task complete" to decide loop termination — brittle and unreliable

-• Set arbitrary iteration caps as the primary stopping mechanism — causes premature or missed termination
+• Use arbitrary iteration caps as your primary stop mechanism — they cause premature termination

-• Assume subagents inherit coordinator context — always pass required information explicitly
+• Assume subagents automatically have coordinator context — always pass it explicitly

 Tool Design & MCP — Real-World Dos & Don'ts